 Lifetime Radon Mitigation System

 Depending on the size of the house slab and the type of foundation, radon mitigation may cost anywhere between $1,100 to $2,500.
 The cost for a single-family home can range from $1,200 to $2,500, but you should avoid focusing on price when choosing a mitigation system.
-Some contractors cut corners to win your business and may not do a thorough job.
+Some long weld neck cut corners to win your business and may not do a thorough job.
 Do your homework and choose the most effective method for your home.
 Remember that many cities require permits for radon mitigation.

 For new homes, radon-resistant construction adds around $700.
 For retrofitting an existing home, radon mitigation costs around $800 to $2,200.
 These methods can be costly, but they remove about 50% of the radon gas in the soil.
 Additionally, you can upgrade your passive system to an active system, which requires a fan venting through the attic.
 Although these systems can reduce radon levels, they may not be practical for most homes.